-- To configure your settings manually if Automatic Configuration does not work, follow these instructions: - a On the Basic Setup page, enter your Protocol, Encapsulation, VPI, and VCI settings in the appropriate boxes.
+- a Enter your Protocol, Encapsulation, VPI, and VCI settings in the appropriate boxes.
 Your service provider should supply these values.
-If you do not know these settings, refer to the tables starting on page 111. - b NAT (Network Address Translation) is Enabled by default.
+If you do not know these settings, refer to the tables starting on page 93. - b NAT (Network Address Translation) is Enabled by default.
 This feature lets multiple users access the Internet sharing a single IP address.
 Enabled is typically the right setting.
-Select Disable in the unlikely event that you want to assign different public IP addresses to each network user. - Depending on the Protocol setting you selected the bottom half of the page will change so that you can enter additional information. - If you selected PPPoA or PPPoE, enter your DSL Username and Password in the appropriate boxes.
+Select Disable in the unlikely event that you want to assign different public IP addresses to each network user.

+- C Depending on the Protocol setting you selected the bottom half of the page will change so that you can enter additional information. - If you selected PPPoA or PPPoE, enter your ADSL Username and Password in the appropriate boxes.
 Your Internet service provider should have given this information to you.
 (Your Username is typically your email address or the characters preceding the @ sign in your email address.
-This is NOT the same Username and Password that you used earlier to open the ZoomConfiguration Manager.)

-- If you selected 1483 Bridged or 1483 Routed, you have the option of using either dynamic or static IP addressing.
+This is NOT the same Username and Password that you used earlier to open the Zoom Configuration Manager.) - If you selected 1483 Bridged or 1483 Routed, you have the option of using either dynamic or static IP addressing.
 Depending on your situation, select the appropriate option button: - [MOST USERS] Ensure that Obtain an IP address Automatically is selected if you are using Dynamic Host Configuration Protocol (also known as DHCP or dynamic IP addressing).
 This option is selected by default because most Internet service providers use DHCP. - Select Use the following IP Address only if you are using a static IP address.
 (You should know if you are using static IP addressing.
 There is typically an extra charge for a static IP address and you usually have to make special arrangements with your Internet service provider to get one.)

 Then enter the IP Address, Subnet Mask, Default Gateway, and DNS that you plan to use.
 Click the Save Changes button, then click the Write Settings to Flash button.

-4 Verify that you Internet connection is working.
+Werify that you Internet connection is working.
 Open your Web browser (for instance, Internet Explorer or Netscape Navigator) and try to connect to a familiar Web address.
 If you connect successfully, you are ready to set up the rest of your network.

-(If you do not connect, see Appendix D on page 125).
+(If you do not connect, see Appendix D on page 106).